Part of the Communicable Disease Control Manual

 - If IgG is detected and IgM is not detected, and the IgG is less than 15 IU/mL and there is a history of onset of rash in the previous 10 days, request further serum.

 Diagnosis and management based on any the above tests should be discussed with an obstetrician or infectious diseases physician.
 Management of primary rubella or secondary re-infection depends on the gestation of the pregnancy and when the infecting occurred.

 Pregnant contacts who are not immune should also be offered MMR vaccination after delivery.

 The routine use of immunoglobulin (IG) for post-exposure prophylaxis of rubella in early pregnancy is not recommended.
 It may be considered if termination of the pregnancy is not an option.
 Although IG has been shown to reduce clinically apparent infection in the mother, there is no guarantee that it will prevent fetal infection.

 Pregnant women should be screened antenatally.
-Those with a rubella antibody level below 15 IU/mL should be counselled to avoid contact with cases of rubella while pregnant, and should be offered MMR vaccination after delivery.
-See the Immunisation Handbook (Ministry of Health 2011) for further information.
+Those found not immune should be counselled to avoid contact with cases of rubella while pregnant, and should be offered MMR vaccination after delivery.
+See the Immunisation Handbook (Ministry of Health 2020) for further information.

 Immunisation of a person who is incubating natural rubella or who is already immune is not associated with an increased risk of adverse effects.

 Advise all contacts of the incubation period and typical symptoms of rubella.
 Encourage them to seek early medical attention if symptoms develop.
 Pregnant contacts may require additional advice; refer to an appropriate specialist.

 Check for other cases in the community and look for associations.
 Also check any recent travel and possible outbreaks in areas visited.

 Generally not needed.
 Clean and disinfect surfaces and articles soiled with upper respiratory tract secretions, urine or other infectious bodily fluids.